isabelc/edd-software-specs/readme.txt

 Go to the Downloads editor and enter specs for your existing digital products.
 Then "View Download" to see the specs table.

 == Frequently Asked Questions ==

+= How To Disable Specs For a Specific Download =

+Leave the `Date of Last Update` field empty.
+If that field is blank, no Specs table will show up for that download, and Microdata will not be altered for that download.

 = Why am I not getting rich snippets in Google's Structured Data Testing Tool? =